 I often get calls or emails from different departments of a bank that I have been using for a decade, asking me for information which they should already have but perhaps don’t have because either these calls are made by outsourced vendors or data is not shared across department silos.
 I know, you must be asking ” but what about CRM? “.
 And yes, what about CRM!
 Isn’t CRM supposed to make companies know about their customers!
 So why don’t they?
-Perhaps, because CRM is not backed by any customer focused strategy and is used merely for operation automation.
+Perhaps, because CRM is not backed by any customer-focused strategy and is used merely for operation automation.
 There is another aspect to this, which I believe is that such companies don’t really care.
-They don’t think that spam inconvenience customers and damage their brand in long term.
-Such companies have very “inside-out” view and they think of customers as some kind of dehumanized targets and numbers in marketing or sales excel sheets.
+They don’t think that spam causes inconvenience to customers and damages their brand in the long term.
+Such companies have a very “inside-out” view and they think of customers as some kind of dehumanized targets and numbers in marketing or sales excel sheets.
 Social CRM provides a way where companies can learn more about their customers or prospects.
-Social CRM can only be a success when it is driven by an ‘outside-in’ thinking and strategy and I can argue that social CRM adoption program can act as catalyst in changing how a company looks at its existing CRM practices.
+Social CRM can only be a success when it is driven by an ‘outside-in’ thinking and strategy and I can argue that social CRM adoption program can act as a catalyst in changing how a company looks at its existing CRM practices.
 If companies genuinely listen and learn, they can find out the customers and communities who will be more receptive of the marketing message.
-E.g. airlines teaching academy will do good to identify particular student base or online community and then engage them.
-A customer focused CRM, and it is ironical that I have to emphasize on it, will enable companies ‘know’ about their customers regardless of which department is interfacing.
+E.g. airlines teaching academy will do good to identify a particular student base or online community and then engage them.
+A customer-focused CRM, and it is ironical that I have to emphasize on it, will enable companies ‘know’ about their customers regardless of which department is interfacing.

-Coming to second point of identifying the point of need.
-It is quite logical that a marketing message would be more effective when it is delivered near point of need.
+Coming to the second point of identifying the point of need.
+It is quite logical that a marketing message would be more effective when it is delivered near the point of need.
 E.g. I would not mind a hotel or travel company sending me messages when I am planning for the trip or I am on a trip.
-With more and more people coming on social web including channels like twitter, companies have a chance to tap into conversations and identify point of needs.
-But important thing will be how they do this.
+With more and more people coming on the social web including channels like Twitter, companies have a chance to tap into conversations and identify the point of needs.
+But an important thing will be how they do this.
 If they still try to blast users with on- your- face marketing lingo, it will backfire and there are many examples of it already.
-Social CRM tools can help companies in reaching prospective customers near point of need but again these tools will not help much if emphasis is on a standardized marketing response and not genuinely on the customer and his needs.
+Social CRM tools can help companies in reaching prospective customers near the point of need but again these tools will not help much if the emphasis is on a standardized marketing response and not genuinely on the customer and his needs.